daskeyboard/daskeyboard-applet--stand-up-reminder/README.md

 Installation, configuration and uninstallation of applets is done within the Q Desktop application (https://www.daskeyboard.io/get-started/software/)

-## Test.js File
+## Running tests

 The test.js file is not finished.

-## Docs & Contribute
-## Running tests

-    yarn test

 ## Contributions